 Similarly, taxpayers earning less than R1 million taxable income are subject to the same 20% penalty, but within a 90% margin of accuracy instead of 80%.
 These taxpayers are afforded additional relief though in that they are permitted to submit as an estimate a factor of their last assessed taxable income without running the risk of incurring a penalty, even if this amount ultimately is less than 90% of the actual taxable income determined.

-Interestingly, no underestimation penalty exists for first provisional tax estimates, however SARS may query estimates submitted and require taxpayers to submit revised first provisional tax estimates.
+Interestingly, no provisional tax penalties regarding underestimation exist for first provisional tax estimates, however SARS may query estimates submitted and require taxpayers to submit revised first provisional tax estimates.
 Where second provisional tax estimates are concerned though, taxpayers should take care in preparing estimated taxable incomes which are to be submitted for provisional tax purposes as failure to do so could lead to a significantly increased tax charge when the tax year is ultimately assessed by SARS.

 This article is a general information sheet and should not be used or relied upon as professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
 Always contact your financial adviser for specific and detailed advice.
 Errors and omissions excepted (E&OE)